dlsc-software-consulting-gmbh/WorkbenchFX/README.md

 --- | ------------------- | -----------
  -  | `Workbench module`  | The complete workbench application consists of multiple modules.
 It contains the title, an icon and the content to be displayed in the `Workbench`
  2  | `Tile`              | Using the `Workbench module`, a `Tile` will be created.
 It is basically a button which allows to open a module or switch to it, if it's already open.
- 3  | `Tab`               | Together with the `Tile`, a `Tab` will be generated.
-It will be displayed in the `Tabbar` as long as the module is open.
-The `Tab` is used to navigate through the open modules and to close them
- 4  | `Tabbar`            | The upper section of the window, where the `Tabs` of the current open modules are displayed.
-On the right end of the bar, the `Add button` is displayed
- 5  | `Add button`        | The button used to open a new module.
-It opens an overview of all available modules.
- 6  | `Pagination`        | Stores all the `Pages` on which the `Tiles` are displayed 7  | `Page`              | When having more modules as are defined in the `modulesPerPage()` attribute, the `Workbench` creates multiple `Pages` on which the `Tiles` are displayed
- 8  | `Pagination dots`   | are only displayed when having multiple `Pages` and can be used for navigating through them 9  | `Toolbar`           | It contains `Toolbar items`.
-If the bar does not contain any items, the `Toolbar` will be hidden automatically.
-10  | `Toolbar item`      | Depending on the attributes defined, the item adapts the behaviour of either a JavaFX `Label`, `Button` or `MenuButton`
-11  | `Menu button`       | It opens the `Navigation drawer`.
-The position of the button varies depending on the amount of items in the `Toolbar` and the `Navigation drawer`.
-If the `Navigation drawer` does not contain any items, the button will not be displayed at all.
-If any items are in the `Toolbar`, it will be displayed on the left side of the `Toolbar`, otherwise on the left side of the `Tabbar`
-12  | `Navigation drawer` | It displays a logo which can be set in the stylesheet and the defined items.
-The default hover behaviour over its items can be adjusted using the method call `(NavigationDrawer).setMenuHoverBehavior(Priority)`
-13  | `Drawers`           | It is possible to use the optional `showDrawer()` call on the `Workbench` to create additional drawers with custom content.
-All four window sides are supported
-14  | `WorkbenchDialog`   | When calling `showDialog()` on the `Workbench`, there is the possibility to create a custom dialog, or using a variety of predefined dialogs like `error-, confirmation-, information-dialog, etc.`
-15  | `ModuleToolbar`     | Calling `getToolbarControlsLeft()` or `getToolbarControlsRight()` on a `Workbench module` gives access to its `Toolbar items`.
-Adding them will automatically generate a unique toolbar for it

 For further information about the several components we refer to the `Javadoc`